preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 .. image:: multi-step-custom.png

-What you can use te fields for should be self explanatory.
-Also note that you can button labels and text for the Email for different languages by clicking the flag.
+What you can use the fields for should be self explanatory.
+Also note that you can add button labels, and text for the Email, for different languages by clicking the flag.

 5. Continue adding the needed approval steps the same way.